ReaCoMa/ReaCoMa-2.0/README.md

 # Installation Instructions

-You can now run the UNIX script installer by invoking this command into your shell:
+You can run the UNIX script installer by invoking this command into your shell:

 `curl -sL https://git.io/JRrrd | sh`

 This will perform all of the manual steps automatically and only store assets inside the REAPER resource path.

+For windows you can also run the following command from Powershell.:

+`Invoke-WebRequest -Uri https://git.io/JEwUO -OutFile install_reacoma.ps1 && ./install_reacoma.ps1`

 ## Step 1 (Downloading ReaCoMa)
 Step 1 is to download ReaCoMa 2 from GitHub